Updating Entities with Step Data

 {

-"targetEntityKey": "dealInfo", // Also update the 'dealInfo' entity
+"targetEntityKey": "deal_info", // Also update the 'deal_info' entity

-"mapperExpression": "$merge([entities.dealInfo, { 'status': 'INFO_COLLECTED' }])"
+"mapperExpression": "$merge([input.deal_info, { 'status': 'INFO_COLLECTED' }])"

 }